Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 \subsection{Denoising Diffusion Probabilistic Models (DDPM)}

 Diffusion models convolve the distribution we are interested in into noise via an iterative Markov chain process \cite{sohldickstein2015deep, ho2020denoising}, by adding noise at each timestep.
 The model then learns the backwards map, that is, the function that returns the noise to the original distribution.
-The forwards process contains no learnable parameters, and the backwards process is modelled with a neural network, parameterised by weights $\theta$.
-Figure \ref{fig:ddpm_arch} gives an outline of the model architecture.\\
+In other words, the forwards process progressively corrupts the data with noise, while the backwards process denoises it to reconstruct the original distribution.
+The forwards process contains no learnable parameters, and the backwards process is modeled with a neural network, parameterized by weights $\theta$.
+Figure \ref{fig:ddpm_arch} gives an outline of the model architecture.